Living in Argentina?

 Living in Argentina lets most expats lead a relatively comfortable life.
 Some of the most well-known indices, such as the Mercer Quality of Living Survey, routinely rank Argentina well above other Latin American nations.
 However, living in Argentina is not quite as carefree as in such first-rate places as, for example, Switzerland and New Zealand.

 Nevertheless, only a few other cities in Central and South America – for example Montevideo in neighboring Uruguay – are ranked ahead of Buenos Aires by Mercer when it comes to the quality of life.
-But in comparison with Brazil’s mega-cities, living in Argentina’s capital – not to mention other towns – is far cheaper (as well as safer).
-However, strong inflation pushed the ranking upwards in international comparisons.
+In comparison to Brazil’s mega-cities, living in Argentina’s capital city is both safer and cheaper.

-One’s personal well-being is an essential part of a successful expatriate assignment.
-Most expats place a great emphasis on a salubrious environment, affordable health insurance options, and good medical care.
+Your personal well-being is an essential part of an enjoyable and successful expat assignment.
+Most expats place a great emphasis on a clean environment, affordable health insurance options, and good medical care.

-As previously mentioned in our article on moving to Argentina, the country is largely free from dangerous infections.
+While living in Argentina, you can expect to be largely free of dangerous infections.
 Only in a few northern, forested areas does yellow fever pose any risk to residents so ask your doctor whether or not he thinks it is advisable to get vaccinated based on your travel plans.
 Similarly, Malaria is not all too prevalent.
 However, in both 2009 and 2011 considerable dengue fever outbreaks were reported.
 Therefore, expats, as well as tourists, should protect themselves well against mosquito bites.
-There have been cases of dengue infections even in the Buenos Aires area hasn’t entirely escaped such cases, so this is clearly something to watch out for.
+Even the Buenos Aires area hasn’t entirely escaped such cases, so this is clearly something to watch out for.